Akhila Kovvuri

 with Karmini Sharma

 Transportation infrastructure can improve workers' access to existing economic opportunities, but it can also reshape economic opportunity itself by influencing where and what kinds of firms locate.
-This paper studies how public transit infrastructure influences firm location, composition, and employment using novel neighborhood-level data and multiple empirical strategies exploiting the phased expansion of the Delhi Metro Rail in India.
-Transit access increases economic dynamism, with more and larger firms entering near transit stations.
-This creates new economic hubs, with larger retail and service firms driven by greater footfall near transit stations.
-Employment increases, especially of women: a crucial effect in a context with low female labor force participation.
-Counterfactual decompositions show that changing firm size and industry composition explain more of this gendered effect, as firms that ex-ante hire more women are also more likely to move in closer to transit stations.
+This paper studies how public transit infrastructure influences firm location, composition, and employment at the neighborhood level.
+We construct novel data tracking over one million establishment entries and employ both difference-in-differences and market access specifications, exploiting the phased expansion of the Delhi Metro Rail in India.
+Transit access increases firm entry near stations, with larger, established retail and service firms locating first and inducing subsequent entry of other firms.
+These patterns create new economic hubs in peripheral areas, increasing employment per capita, especially for women in a context of low baseline female labor force participation.
+Counterfactual decompositions using a quantitative spatial model with estimated gender-specific commute elasticities reveal that compositional shifts toward larger establishments and consumer-facing industries that ex-ante employ more women account for the majority of this differential employment effect.
 Understanding how infrastructure reshapes the demand side of the labor market is thus critical for predicting and enhancing its distributional impacts.

 Working Papers

-Ancient Epics in the Television Age: Mass Media, Identity, and the Rise of Hindu Nationalism in India
+Ancient Epics in the Television Age: Religious Identity and the Rise of Hindu Nationalism in India

 This study examines the long-term social and political impacts of mass media exposure to religious content in India.
 We study the impact of "Ramayan," the massively popular adaptation of the Hindu epic televised in 1987-88.
 To identify causal effects, we conduct difference-in-difference analyses and exploit variation in TV signal strength driven by location of TV transmitters and topographical features inhibiting electromagnetic TV signal propagation.
 We find that areas with higher exposure to Ramayan (higher TV signal strength when the show aired) experienced significant cultural and political changes.
 First, we document a strengthening of religious identity among Hindus: parents in these areas became more likely to give their newborn sons traditionally Hindu names, and households showed increased adherence to orthodox Hindu dietary practices.
 In the short term, this cultural shift led to an increase in Hindu-Muslim communal violence through 1992.
 Over the longer term, through 2000, the Hindu nationalist Bharatiya Janata Party (BJP) became more likely to win state assembly elections.
 Analyses of changes in local TV signal strength in India over decades indicate that these effects are not due to general access to TV but are due to exposure to the Ramayan TV show in 1987-1988.
 Our findings reveal that media portrayal of religious narratives can have lasting effects on cultural identity, intergroup violence, and electoral outcomes.